Skip to main content

 WFP has taken anticipatory action to safeguard the lives and livelihoods of people in anticipation of floods.
 This means families have the information and means to protect their homes or to move before the floods hit, leaving fewer people in need of emergency assistance.

 Without additional funding, however, WFP will struggle to expand this preventive action or make longer-term investments to build resilience.
-WFP needs US$171 million needed for its operations from June to November 2024.
+WFP needs US$261 million operations up to March 2025.

 What the World Food Programme is doing to respond to the Somalia emergency